-These cetaceans are predominantly black, white beneath, and some of the few without a dorsal fin or ridge.
+The Capensis Dolphin cetaceans are predominantly black and white beneath.
 They are smaller members of the delphinid family, oceanic dolphins, and very slender.

 The L. borealis is widely distributed in the temperate North Pacific in a band running from Kamchatka and mainland Japan in the west to British Columbia down to the Baja California Peninsula in the east.